adeelfeb/portfolio/README.md

 ## Automation of Tasks

-The project includes a foundation for automating upstream funding data ingestion and normalization:
+The project includes a foundation for automating upstream funding data ingestion and normalization.
+It reflects the upstream → activation → financing flow required by Proof360:

 - Controllers and validation for creating/listing funding opportunities
 - CORS and unified error handling for API routes